DJcos/operator/README.md

   generates a Persistent Volume Claim (`PVC`) for each volume and evenly distributes volumes across each `minio` pod.
 The example above results in 4 volumes per `minio` pod.

-  If the cluster does not have sufficient Persistent Volume (`PV`) to bind to the generated `PVC`, Tenant creation hangs until the required `PV` exist.
+  If the cluster does not have sufficient Persistent Volumes (`PV`) to bind to the generated `PVC`, Tenant creation hangs until the required `PV` exist.

 - The `--capacity` field indicates the total capacity of the cluster.
 MinIO determines the